-Action Resource Implications Success Criteria Timescale Responsible person/report to Annual anti-bullying week Possible funding required for resources/theatre group etc All year groups/classes fully aware of the message of anti- bullying.
+Action Resource Implications Success Criteria Timescale Responsible person/report to Annual anti-bullying week Possible funding required for resources/theatre group etc All year groups/classes fully aware of the message of anti-bullying.
 Range of activities to engage pupils and get the message across Annually PSHE leader & DHT Bullying Log created None CT's to pass all incidents of bullying or racism to DHT who will keep a written record of all incidences and report to LA.
-DHT will create a half termly report for SMT to analyse/follow up Half termly DHT Playground Support School council meetings, PSHE/ circle time Play leaders work around the playground, supporting and helping children who are unhappy, looking at what they want at play time, lunch time to support relationships amongst pupils on the playground and to organise games and activities for fun break times.
-Ongoing PSHE Co-Ordinator, AHT and LSA's New Year's Resolution linked to BEST Respect (British values) Assembly time Pupils, each year create a new New Year Resolution thinking about Respect and impact of behaviour on learning for others Ongoing НТ Targeted intervention work for groups or individuals None Pupils involved in bullying issues (victims and perpetrators) will be supported through anti - bullying/friendship groupwork Whenever necessary Learning Mentor , DHT
+DHT will create a half termly report for SMT to analyse/follow up Half termly DHT Playground Support School council meetings, PSHE/ circle time Well0-being ambassadors observant around the playground, supporting and helping children who are unhappy, looking at what they want at play time, lunch time to support relationships amongst pupils on the playground and to organise games and activities for fun break times.
+Ongoing PSHE Co-Ordinator, DHT and LSA's New Year's Resolution linked to BEST Respect (British values) Assembly time Pupils, each year create a new New Year Resolution thinking about Respect and impact of behaviour on learning for others Ongoing HT

+Targeted intervention work for None Pupils involved in bullying Whenever Learning Mentor, DHT

+groups or individuals issues (victims and necessary

+perpetrators) will be supported

+through anti -

+bullying/friendship groupwork